GoRakuDo/GoRakuDo/docs/architecture/coding-bible/coding-bible.md

 **Parent-child relationships** are the key to organizing these boxes.
 You group related elements inside a larger container box.
 This structure is essential for applying layout rules.

 **Why is nesting so important?**
-Let's look at the video's example.
+Let's look at the example.
 Why have a main parent with two children, instead of just putting all five final boxes directly inside the main parent?

 > **Reason:** Grouping allows you to apply a specific layout context (like Flexbox or Grid) to a *subset* of your elements without affecting others.
 The two child boxes act as columns or sections, and you can style them independently.